marcorod94/iOS/pdfViewer/README.md

 # PDFViewer
-This is a simple App that allow user to read provided PDF's files
+This is a simple App that allows user to read provided PDF's files